shadowlockgh/licentia/old_but_gold/controller-guide.md

 ![image](https://github.com/user-attachments/assets/dc4e9897-f21f-4ef4-baf2-6ef01f2c94c6)

-Auto Input Switch allows you to freely move between keyboard and the controller.
+**Auto Input Switch** allows you to freely move between keyboard and the controller.
 Handy in many cases especially using OStim controls.

-The Ultimate Control Scheme (TUCS) maps the controller to functions.
+**The Ultimate Control Scheme** (TUCS) maps the controller to functions.
 Look at the mod page for more info.

-Essential Favorites prevents favorited items from being sold, crafted, disarmed, disenchanted, or dropped.
+**Essential Favorites** prevents favorited items from being sold, crafted, disarmed, disenchanted, or dropped.
 Not really a controller mod but handy.

-Favorite Misc Items allows you to favorite books/soul gems/keys and other misc items.
+**Favorite Misc Items** allows you to favorite books/soul gems/keys and other misc items.
 Not really a controller mod but handy.

-Serios Hotkeys Allows players to map hotkeys or use the vanilla hotkeys to equip weapons, shields, shouts, and spells in the right hand, left hand, and shout/power slots.
+**Serios Hotkeys** allows players to map hotkeys or use the vanilla hotkeys to equip weapons, shields, shouts, and spells in the right hand, left hand, and shout/power slots.
 It enables 8 Hotkeys on the controller.
 Explained in TUCS

 **Step 2.
 Enable Controller in Skyrim**